 Extra details about SLR for a better understanding…

 If one side of the opening is tighter than the other, or higher than the other, the asymmetrical tension can pull the pelvis out of balance.
 The baby can be tipped and/or rotated into an unfavorable position.

 Even if the pelvic floor is evenly tight, fetal rotation or descent (coming down) can take longer than usual.
 The strong pelvic floor of a dancer or horseback rider may lengthen labor considerably.

-Common habits of modern life can make the pelvic floor tight on one side or even twisted.
+Common habits of modern life can make the pelvis tight on one side or even twists the hips (one leg shorter than the other, pain in the Sacroiliac or symphysis joints).
 Simple things like driving a car or crossing our legs, sports accidents or falls on either the head or the bum might affect the pelvic floor.